 During Transitioning from Chemoimmunotherapy to More Targeted Approaches in MCL, experts will discuss using prognostic tools to plan treatment for individuals with MCL and targetable mutations, integrating emerging data and guidelines recommendations for front-line treatment, potential benefits and risks of chemotherapy-free targeted options, planning safe and effective use of novel therapies and combinations in the second- and third-line settings and for R/R MCL, and eradicating health inequities and closing the survival gap.
 This lunch symposium, brought to you by Medical Learning Institute, Inc. (MLI), will be certified for continuing education credit for physicians, nurses, and pharmacists and will offer American Board of Internal Medicine Maintenance of Certification points.
 Don’t miss this exciting lunch symposium— REGISTER TODAY to reserve your spot!

-This CE activity is intended for hematologic oncology clinicians who provide care for individuals with aggressive B-cell lymphomas who may be candidates for CAR-T therapy.
+This CE activity is intended for hematologic oncology clinicians, nurses, and pharmacists who provide care for individuals with mantle cell lymphoma (MCL).